How Long Can Negative Information Remain on Your Credit Report?

 Late Payments -- 7 Years

-Quick Note: In many, but not all, consumer contracts (e.g., credit cards, bank loans, etc., the debt becomes delinquent thirty days after the payment was due.)
+Quick Note: The "Delinquency Date" is the date your payment became past due.
+In many, but not all, consumer contracts (e.g., credit cards, personal loans, etc.), the debt becomes delinquent around thirty days after your last payment.
+If your payments were due once per year, the delinquency date would be when you missed your annual payment.)

 "Charged-Off" Debts -- 7 Years

 A creditor's decision to "charge off" an account does not change the date it must be removed from your credit report.
-Thus, charged-off accounts may be reported for seven years from the first missed payment.
+Thus, charged-off accounts may be reported for seven years from the first delinquency, not from the date of the charge-off.

 Quick Note: "Charge Off" is a tax-related term that does not change your liability on an account.
 It does not mean the creditor has forgiven the account, and it can still try to collect or sell the debt to another party.